Skip to main content

 Bias toward planning-agenda monitoring

-62% of $5M+ LA projects appear in a planning-commission agenda an average of 4.3 months before the building permit issues.
+Most non-trivial LA commercial projects leave a planning-commission or environmental-review trail months before the building permit issues.
 If you sell sub-trade scope, you need to be on the project at planning — not at permit.

 6. 6